tolees/lego/content/B09BNVR3H4-co.uk.md

 ℹ️:

-- COMBINE FOR MORE ADVENTURES - Includes 2 mini dolls & 5 wildlife animal figures; it combines with LEGO Friends sets Canal Houseboat 41702 and Friendship Tree House 41703
+- This tree-planting toy for kids comes with a greenhouse for potting on the saplings and many gardening accessories
-- GREAT FOR NATURE LOVERS - This tree-planting toy for kids comes with a greenhouse for potting on the saplings and many gardening accessories
+- Budding gardeners can fill up the watering can from the retro-style hand pump, dig with the spade then feed the squirrel acorns
-- FUN GIFT FOR GIRLS AND BOYS - LEGO Friends nature toys help kids care for the natural world and make a great birthday gift toy or just-because treat for kids 6 years old
+- The free LEGO Building Instructions app lets little builders zoom, rotate, and view their model for a totally immersive building experience
-- FLOWER GARDEN BUILDING TOY - This LEGO Nature flower garden building toy features a tree nursery, drivable pickup toy truck, and lots of cute gardening accessories
+- LEGO Friends nature toys help kids care for the natural world and make a great birthday gift or just-because treat for girls and boys 6+ years old
-- BUILD WITH CONFIDENCE - The free LEGO Building Instructions app lets little builders zoom, rotate, and view their model for a totally immersive building experience
+- Includes 2 mini dolls & 5 wildlife animal figures; it combines with LEGO Friends sets Canal Houseboat 41702 and Friendship Tree House 41703
-- TRY THEIR HAND AT GARDENING - Budding gardeners can fill up the watering can from the retro-style hand pump, dig with the spade then feed the squirrel acorns
+- This LEGO Nature flower garden building toy features a tree nursery, drivable pickup toy truck, and lots of cute gardening accessories
-- DRIVABLE TOY TRUCK - The drivable toy pickup truck comes with an articulated loading arm, hinged tailgate and removable roof for easy access to play inside
+- The drivable toy pickup truck comes with an articulated loading arm, hinged tailgate and removable roof for easy access to play inside

 [🛒 Buy it!!]({{< param buyurl >}})
 {{<world>}}B09BNVR3H4{{</world>}}